Eden3DP/Eden-I/README.md

 Q: What is the purpose of the Eden I?
 ---
-A: The main purpose of the Eden3D BlueBox is for the 3D printer to allow for local pickup, without being present when the user is ready to pickup.
-This helps in both coordination between the user and 3D printer to expedite the delivery and payment process in a secure manner.
+A: The main purpose of the Eden I is increased productivity of turning your thoughts into things.
+By reducing the unecessary components to turn an idea into a finished 3D printed product, we greatly enhance your output value by compressing this workflow into one location, on one device.
+Think, design, slice, print, share and even recieve Bitcoin fro your work, all on one single device.
+This is the Real Money Printer.

 Q: How stupid.
 Why would I want a computer and a 3D printer in one!?